CFA Australia provides several accessibility auditing options to check the accessibility of your digital content.

 - An assortment of accessibility testing tools and code validation checks.

 We all accept that a bicycle helmet needs to be built to the ISO safety standard.
 However, most people don’t know there is also an ISO standard for ensuring ICT products and services are accessible.
-A DAWA is assessed against ISO-IEC_30071-1-2019 and can ensure your organisation’s digital processes are completely inclusive.
-An assessment can be undertaken of your entire organisation’s work processes in line with ISO and W3C standards to ensure that accessibility is built into your work practices across everything you do.
+DAMA is based on current W3C and ISO maturity models and standards to ensure your organisation’s digital processes are completely inclusive.
+An assessment can be undertaken of your entire organisation’s work processes in line with ISO and W3C standards to ensure inclusion.